|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Erdbeerbowle (literally, "strawberry punch") is a must-have wine punch served at summer parties and barbecues in Germany.
-Made with sweetened strawberries, lemon, white wine and sparkling white wine (German Sekt), its vibrant color and fizzy quality set the mood on warm summer nights ablaze with tiki torches.
+Made with sweetened strawberries, lemon, white wine and sparkling white wine (German Sekt), its vibrant color and fizzy quality set the mood on warm summer nights.
 Serve with cocktail picks so the strawberries can be speared and eaten.